Home » Advice Centre » Spinal Cord Injury Advice » Upper Body Wheelchair Exercises

 • Do three sets of five repetitions.

-For more advice on living with a spinal cord injury visit Navigator, our dedicated spinal cord injury support service.
+For more advice on living with a spinal cord injury visit Navigator, our dedicated spinal cord injury advice and support service.
 Once registered with Navigator you’ll receive one-to-one support from SCI experts via live chat, telephone, or email.
 Plus, free and discreet worldwide delivery of bowel and bladder management medical supplies, from Fittleworth.